don-shaw/Coronavirus_Scraping/README.md

     </ul>

   <h2> Disclaimer</h2>
-  This repository is not intended to be an authoritative source from Esri (author's employer).
+  This repository is not an authoritative source from Esri (author's employer).